Skip to main content

 (): meltano.core.logging.json_formatter

-callsite_parameters: true # adds `pathname`, `lineno`, and `func_name` to each log entry
+callsite_parameters: true # adds `pathname`, `lineno`, `func_name` and `process` to each log entry

 dict_tracebacks: false # removes the `exception` object that is added to each log entry